Growtomation is now OneMetric.

 No negative keywords meant money burned on junk

-The account had no negative keyword list in place.
-This meant Google was showing ads for irrelevant searches like “free staging tips” or “cheap DIY furniture hacks.”
-These clicks cost real money.
+There was no negative keyword list in place, so Google displayed ads for unrelated searches such as “free staging tips” and “cheap DIY furniture hacks.”
+These searches attracted users who were never going to become customers, yet their clicks still cost money.

 Conversions were being tracked, but not trusted